outages/bchydro-outages/README.md

 # ➤ bchydro-outages

-This is an *unofficial* repository that provides a Git history of outages at [BC Hydro](https://bchydro.com), a Canadian utility.
+This is an *unofficial* repository that provides a Git history of outages at [BC Hydro](https://bchydro.com), a Canadian utility company.

 ## How to use